What is Dental Braces?

 Caring for Teeth With Braces Retainers

-Braces, wires, springs, rubber bands, and other appliances can attract food and plaque, which can stain teeth if not brushed away.
+Braces, springs, wires, rubber bands, and other appliances can attract food and plaque, which can stain teeth if not brushed away.
 Most orthodontists recommend brushing after every meal or snack with fluoride toothpaste and carefully removing any food that may have gotten stuck in your braces.
-Some orthodontists will also prescribe or recommend a fluoride mouthwash, which can get into places in the mouth that a toothbrush can’t reach.
+Some orthodontists will also prescribe or recommend a fluoride mouthwash, which can get into places in the mouth that a toothbrush cannot reach.

 Methods for Teeth Whitening